Errorname/google-docs-mustaches/README.md

 Will become:

 ```
 Hi COURTOISON.
-Today is Thursday, tomorrow is Wednesday.
+Today is Tuesday, tomorrow is Wednesday.
 ```

 **Available formatters:**